roboscienceorg/book/source/Terms.rst

-Terms and Basic Concepts of Robotics[Chap:Terms]
+Terms and Basic Concepts of Robotics
 ================================================

 Getting the language down is the first step.
 Robotics is like any other